maxschlapfer/MacAdminHelpers/README.md

 # other stuff

-###EndnoteSandboxAccess
+###EndnoteSandboxAccess (retired project)
-A (yet) unsuccessful atempt to build a helper app to programmatically grant access to the EndNote settings file for Microsoft Word 2016.
+An unsuccessful atempt to build a helper app to programmatically grant access to the EndNote settings file for Microsoft Word 2016.
 Unfortunately, this is not funcional without a proper certificate (probably from Thomson Reuters).
 But the code may help to implement security-scoped bookmarks in your projects.